mathewlowry/myhub-gpt/analysis/Experiment 1 analyses.md

 ## Outputs being evaluated
 Experiment 1's full title is C-1-S-1-150-P-1, so the three outputs to compare are:

-- [[c-1-allnotes-response-p-1]]: what I get back from ChatGPT
+- [[c-1_allnotes-response-p-1]]: what I get back from ChatGPT
 	- when I send it the entirety of the contents of the 14 Hubbed notes in Collection 1 ("[All the Stuff I Like about Everything tagged #creativity & #innovation, Anytime](https://myhub.ai/@mathewlowry/?tags=creativity&types=like&timeframe=anytime&quality=all&tags=innovation)")
-	- and ask [[prompt 1 - newsletter a]] (500 word editorial summarising the main themes & brief summaries of each article)
+	- and ask [[Prompt 1 - newsletter]] (500 word editorial summarising the main themes & brief summaries of each article)
-- [[c-1-s-0-response-p-1]]: what ChatGPT returns when sent "Summariser 0" summaries of the posts in Collection 1, with Prompt 1
+- [[c-1_s-0-response-p-1]]: what ChatGPT returns when sent "Summariser 0" summaries of the posts in Collection 1, with Prompt 1
-- [[c-1-s-1-150-response-p-1]]: what ChatGPT returns when sent "Summariser 1" summaries, set to a maximum length of 150 words, of the posts in Collection 1, with Prompt 1.
+- [[c-1_s-1-150-response-p-1]]: what ChatGPT returns when sent "Summariser 1" summaries, set to a maximum length of 150 words, of the posts in Collection 1, with Prompt 1.

 If you check out the original Collection and input files, you'll see that for many Notes there wasn't a huge difference between the AllNotes and S-1-150 versions sent to ChatGPT.